deity-io/falcon-platform-docs/docs/platform/payments/provider.md

 }
 ```

-It expects a `PaymentMethodInstance` to be returned, this will look like this:
+It expects an object of type `PaymentMethodInstance` to be returned, this will look like this:

 ```js
 {